tow3rs/catapult-v3-smartnic-re/README.md

 ## TODO List
 The following tasks are pending:
 - Test/verify the untested tasks in previous point.
-- Test FPGA communication to Mellanox NIC ASIC.
+- Stablish communication between the FPGA and the Mellanox NIC ASIC.
-- Test Mellanox NIC ASIC PCI Express connectivity in PCIe board via OCuLink connector.
 - Incomplete or inaccurate constraints for already identified pins.
 - Find some remaining unknown/GPIO pins in FPGA.
 - The OCP card variant mounting the Arria 10 SOC isn't documented in this project.
 - Find the purpose of following components.
   - U20 (Unknown, not found datasheet for this component).
-  - U55 (I2C to GPIO).
-Able to identify and manipulate this component through I2C bus, but unknown it's purpose.
+  - U55 (I2C multiplexer).
+Able to identify and manipulate this component through I2C bus, but the purpose of some some IO pins is unknown.
-  - U22 (Level shifter with programmable I/O directions), unknown purpose of some pins, seems to communicate the FPGA with the Mellanox NIC ASIC.
- This component interconnects several FPGA pins with Mellanox NIC ASIC.
+  - U22 (Level shifter with programmable I/O directions), unknown purpose of some pins, seems to communicate the FPGA with the Mellanox NIC ASIC and with the U55 IOs.
+This component interconnects several FPGA pins with Mellanox NIC ASIC and U55 pins.
 - Find the datasheet for some small components (maybe level shifters or voltage regulators?).
 - Create a complete documentation (PDF document, etc.).
 - Create a software interface to manage the devices attached to I2C bus.